youngsik-choi/youngsik-choi.github.io/_pages/about.md

   * Funded by J. Mike Walker '66 Department of Mechanical Engineering, Texas A&M University for the *2023 ASHRAE Annual Conference*

 * **Emil Buehler Aerodynamic Analog Fellowship** (2022.
 8.)
+  * Awarded the 2022 Departmental Student Fellowship upon acceptance into the graduate program.
   * Fellowship, J. Mike Walker '66 Department of Mechanical Engineering, Texas A&M University

 * **Outstanding Paper Award** (2022.
 4.)